A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Bogomolov-Gieseker equality and nef tautological classes

-Using the results above, we can improve on several previous algebro-geometric results corresponding to the case of the normalized tautological class of $\F$ being nef, $\F$ pseudo-effective, and almost nef, respectively.
-We start with $Y\subset \P^N$, a projective normal subvariety with the decomposition $Y=Y^s\cup Y^{reg}$.
-Recall that given a locally free sheaf $\widetilde{\F}$ over a smooth variety $\widetilde{Y}$, there exists a natural tautological line bundle $\O_{\P(\widetilde\F)}(1)\to\P(\widetilde\F)$ \footnote{Here we used the conventions from algebraic geometry that $\P(\widetilde{\F})$ is the projectivization of the bundle $\widetilde{\F}^*$ geometrically.} so that
+These arguments can be further used to improve on several previous algebro-geometric results corresponding to the case of the normalized tautological class of $\F$ being nef, and $\F$ pseudo-effective, which we will give definitions below.
+We start with $Y\subset \P^N$, a projective normal subvariety that is smooth in codimension $2$.
+Let $\Fcal$ be a reflexive sheaf over $Y$.
+Denote $\Fcal^0=\Fcal|_{Y\setminus (Y^s \cup \Sing(\Fcal))}$.
+Now we define the \emph{normalized tautological class} by